ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

- COMPLETION OF THE DROP PERIOD, THE ELIGIBLE  MEMBER  SHALL  RECEIVE  THE TOTAL AMOUNT OF RETIREMENT BENEFITS DEFERRED UNDER DROP WITHOUT OPTIONAL MODIFICATION  AS  PERMITTED  BY SUBDIVISIONS D AND E OF THIS SECTION AND SHALL BEGIN TO RECEIVE THE PREVIOUSLY  DETERMINED NORMAL SERVICE RETIRE- MENT BENEFIT WITH OPTIONAL MODIFICATION AS FURTHER PROVIDED IN  SUBDIVI- SION D OF THIS SECTION.
+ COMPLETION OF THE DROP PERIOD, THE ELIGIBLE  MEMBER  SHALL  RECEIVE  THE TOTAL AMOUNT OF RETIREMENT BENEFITS DEFERRED UNDER DROP WITHOUT OPTIONAL MODIFICATION  AS  PERMITTED  BY SUBDIVISIONS D AND E OF THIS SECTION AND

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01299-08-4
+ S. 6483--B  2

+ SHALL BEGIN TO RECEIVE THE PREVIOUSLY  DETERMINED NORMAL SERVICE RETIRE- MENT BENEFIT WITH OPTIONAL MODIFICATION AS FURTHER PROVIDED IN  SUBDIVI- SION D OF THIS SECTION.